- What causes vasculitis?

 Will my children or other family members get it?

 Vasculitis is not contagious.
-Despite the fact that infections probably play a role in many forms of vasculitis, one cannot acquire vasculitis from contact with a vasculitis patient.
+One cannot acquire vasculitis from contact with a vasculitis patient.
 In addition, despite the fact that genes probably play a role in susceptibility to some forms of vasculitis, it is unusual for vasculitis to occur in more than one member of the same family.
 Thus, vasculitis is not a heritable disorder.
 All of these points illustrate the fact that the causes of vasculitis are complex.
 In all likelihood, patients develop vasculitis because of the simultaneous occurrence of multiple risk factors, most of which remain poorly understood.

 Does diet affect vasculitis?

 This is one of the most commonly-asked questions by patients with vasculitis.
 All patients want to do whatever is within their power to help treat their disease.
 Unfortunately, there is presently no evidence that a person’s diet affects susceptibility to vasculitis, or that consuming or avoiding certain foods or beverages affects the course of the disease.
-In general, we advocate eating a balanced, “heart–healthy” diet.
-Avoidance of excessive calories may be very important, particularly in patients on steroids who are at risk for weight gain.
-We believe that some vitamins are appropriate, but are skeptical about many “alternative” health remedies.
-Many of these are poorly-tested, unregulated, and expensive.
-Some may even be dangerous.
+In general, we advocate eating a balanced healthy diet rich in protein and vegetables.
+Avoidance of excessive empty calories, processed foods, and sugars may be very important, particularly in patients on steroids who are at risk for weight gain.

 Will my vasculitis return?

 After patients achieve remission from their vasculitis, it is logical for them to wonder if their disease will ever return.
 The answer, which is often difficult to give with certainty, depends in large part on the patient’s specific type of vasculitis.
-For example, some types of vasculitis, such as Henoch-Schönlein purpura (HSP) or vasculitis caused by a medication, tend to be self-limited and resolve on their own.
+For example, some types of vasculitis, such as Henoch-Schönlein purpura (HSP) or vasculitis caused by a medication, are often self-limited and resolve on their own.
 Other forms of vasculitis (e.g., Buerger’s disease, a disease strongly associated with cigarette smoking) resolve with institution of the definitive treatment: smoking cessation.
-Still other forms behave less predictably, never coming back in some patients but demonstrating a tendency to recur eventually in up to half or more of all cases.
-Wegener’s granulomatosis, giant cell arteritis, Takayasu’s arteritis, microscopic polyangiitis, and other types of vasculitis fall into the category of diseases that often “flare” following the achievement of remission.
-Sometimes flares occur when patients go off of their treatments.
-Other times vasculitis flares when treatments are lowered in attempts to avoid side-effects.

 At the present time, the ability of doctors to predict who will suffer disease flares and who will maintain in long-term remissions (or be cured) needs refinement.
 Progress in this area will come through research.